Biden Insists He Didn't Treat Anita Hill 'Badly' While Pressed For Apology On TV

 "Vice President Biden has spoken with Anita Hill.
 They had a private discussion where he shared with her directly his regret for what she endured and his admiration for everything she has done to change the culture around sexual harassment in this country."

-"I think what she wants you to say is 'I'm sorry for how I treated you... not 'for the way you were treated,'" co-host Joy Behar said to Biden, pressing further for a direct apology.
+"I think what she wants you to say is, 'I'm sorry for how I treated you ... not 'for the way you were treated,' " Behar said to Biden, pressing further for a direct apology.

-Biden insisted that he couldn't control what other members of the committee, which was comprised of all white men, asked the female, African-American law professor.
+Biden insisted that he couldn't control what other members of the committee, which comprised all white men, asked the female, African American law professor.
 He said that he also had to follow rules in chairing the proceedings.

 Biden cited the recent hearings for Supreme Court Justice Brett Kavanaugh, which involved emotional testimony over an accusation of sexual assault: "We're all still looking for how do you change the process of the hearings."